chncwang/chncwang.github.io/_pages/about.md

 **Why do I want to pursue a PhD**

-I think the best way to maximize the value of my work over the past years is to pursue a Ph.D.
-I believe that using language structures, we can design computationally efficient models to parse long sequences.
-Thus InsNet will be an excellent tool to explore such novel approaches.
+I'm highly interested in NLP research.
+Especially, I believe that using language structures (rather than structure agnostic sparse attention), we can design computationally efficient models to parse long sequences.
+Besides, InsNet may be an excellent tool to explore such novel approaches.